rubiojr/rapi/docs/index.md

 # The Index

-Restic's [index files](https://restic.readthedocs.io/en/stable/100_references.html#indexing) contain information about Data and Tree Blobs and the Packs they are contained in and store this information in the repository.
+Restic's [index files](https://restic.readthedocs.io/en/stable/100_references.html#indexing) contain information about data and tree blobs and the packs they are contained in, and store this information in the repository.

-Why does Restic need an index?
+The first question we should answer perhaps is: **why does Restic need an index?**

 Quoting restic's [souce code comments](https://github.com/restic/restic/pull/3006/files):